ABI-Tutorials/DTP-CompleteWorkflow/source/completeworkflow.rst

 When you have a satisfactory registration push the accept button.

-We have now arrived at the last interactive step in this workflown (:numref:`dtp_cp_cwf_tsk2_fit_model`).
+We have now arrived at the last interactive step in this workflow (:numref:`dtp_cp_cwf_tsk2_fit_model`).
 We need to fit the PCA femur model to the segmented point cloud.
 Again we see a very similar interface as we have seen previously in the registration steps the difference is that we now have a fitting parameters section.
 For the fitting we want to fit the datapoints to the element points (DPEP), set the distance model combobox to DPEP to make sure that the we are doing the fit in the correct direction.

 .. figure:: _images/task2fitmodel.png
    :name: dtp_cp_cwf_tsk2_fit_model